AtulAravindDas/ml_hfi_multiyear/README.md

         }
     - `channels` (list): Landsat channels to use in training.
 Indexing starts at 1, not zero.
     - `scene_width` (int): Width and height in HII pixels of each multi-channel input image.
 Image is assumed to be square.

+    - `percentage_sampling` (float: (0, 1.0]): percentage of each tile to sample when creating the training set
+    - `val_frac` (float: (0, 1.0)): fraction of the sampled training set to be set aside for validation
+    - `min_binfrac_for_tile` (float: (0, 1.0)): minimum fraction of the requested samples per bin to keep the bin; if a bin does not have at least this fraction of the requested samples the entire tile is thrown out of the training set (unless in the upper two bins, in which case this is ignored)
+    - `min_samples_in_tile` (int): minimum number of samples in a tile, otherwise the tile is thrown out
+    - `oversample_rare_bins` (boolean): whether to oversample bins without the requested number of samples
+    - `oversample_rate` (float): rate at which to oversample the rare bins; a value of 1.0 means no oversampling, a value of 10 means oversample ten times the number of samples.

+- `architecture`: Configuration for building the model architecture.
+    - `type` (str: "cnn", "resnet", "vit"): each type has different config keys to set.
+        - "cnn": *under construction*
+        - "resnet": *under construction*
+        - "vit": *under construction*
+    - `input_noise` (int): Maximum amount of noise to add to each landsat image during training.
+Noise is added according to a uniform distribution from [-input_noise, input_noise]

 - `trainer`: Configuration for training the model.
     - `resume training` (boolean): whether to load the saved model and continue training, or start with a clean model